dima-bu/react-time-input/README.md

 npm run build
 ```

-Please contribute to the project if you think this can be done better in anyway even for this README :)
+Please contribute to the project if you think this can be done better in any way even for this README :)